radek203/WFiIS-PITE-2024.2025-Gr1/README.md

 ## How to setup the environment
 You need to have Build Tools installed on your machine. https://visualstudio.microsoft.com/pl/visual-cpp-build-tools/

+#### All commands can be run without 'python -m' prefix, but it is recommended to use it to avoid any conflicts with other Python installations.

 ### It is recommended to update pip before installing any packages
 ```bash
     python -m pip install --upgrade pip